Xilinx/Vitis_Libraries/vision/README.md

 * Run cycle accurate simulation (Co-simulation)
 * Package as IP, get final resource utilization/timing details (Export RTL)

-	**Note**:  Once RTL (or XO file after packaging IP) is generated Vivado flow is invoked for XCLBIN file generation, if required.
+	**Note**:  Once RTL (or XO file after packaging IP) is generated Vivado flow can invoked for XCLBIN file generation if required.

 **L2** :
        Makefiles and sources in *L2/examples* and *L2/tests* facilitate building XCLBIN file from various sources (HDL, HLS or XO files) of kernels with host code written in OpenCL/XRT frame work targeting a device.